 Many parents we have spoken with over the years believe that velocity is only important for pitchers; however, if you desire to play baseball at a high level that is simply not the case.

 Velocity is the measurement of the throw tool - one of the five tools that are measured in baseball to determine the talent level of a player.
 If you desire to play baseball at the elite Division I level, most players can throw the baseball 85 mph - thus developing throwing mechanics for maximum velocity and arm health are important.

-At Hard 90 Baseball many of our elite players have participate in both Power Pitching and our High School Velocity to develop their throw tool.
+At Hard 90 Baseball many of our elite players have participate in both Power Pitching and our High School Combine to develop their throw tool.

 Ichiro - noted for having one of the best outfield arms in history - in the Power Position as he is getting ready to throw a runner out.